philippematthieu/CaptureGolfBallRadar/README.md

 <img src="sci/img/Pasted image 20250122083456.png"  width="560" height="380">
 <img src="sci/img/Pasted image 20250122083851.png"  width="560" height="380">

+# Find backspeed

 <img src="sci/img/Pasted image 20250120172502.png"  width="560" height="380">

+Given d = 0.04267m

+ V = F / 19,48

+rpm = 1000*(F_sommet - F_balle)/(19.48*60*%pi*d)

+As mesured and as seen above, we can see that the ball speed is around 160km/h and the maximum echo is 191km/h.
+So that the backspin could be estimated as 3854rpm.

 ## The HW
 <img src="sci/img/Pasted image 20250123184355.png"  width="380" height="560">